Sergeus/Sergeus.github.io/_drafts/GameAbbreviations.md

 While unexpected, this was resolved easily enough.
 Sapphire came first - it has "claimed" the abbreviation S. I'll use "Su" for Sun and all will be well.
 As Sun is the latest game at the moment, any data is implicitly for Sun & Moon, unless it specifies otherwise (like if the site listed that you must import a Pokémon from Diamond & Pearl, then that data is associated with those games).

 However, Nintendo did something else unexpected.
 They re-released Red, Blue, & Yellow and Gold & Silver on the Virtual Console for the 3DS.
-And they *added* the capability to import from the digital versions of these classic games into Pokémon Bank, and from there into Sun & Moon.
+And, more importantly for me, they *added* the capability to import from the digital versions of these classic games into Pokémon Bank, and from there into Sun & Moon.

 ![](/assets/img/pokemon-red-blue-yellow.jpg){:height="200px"}
 ![](/assets/img/pokemon-gold-silver.jpg){:height="200px"}
 *New contenders for existing abbreviations*

 Like all other Pokémon games, Generations 1 and 2 provided some unique moves that could be learned by certain Pokémon.
-[Jolteon](https://www.serebii.net/pokedex-sm/135.shtml) only learns [Skull Bash](https://www.serebii.net/attackdex-sm/skullbash.shtml) through TM40 in Generation 1, for example.
+The only way to have a [Jolteon](https://www.serebii.net/pokedex-sm/135.shtml) with [Skull Bash](https://www.serebii.net/attackdex-sm/skullbash.shtml) in Sun & Moon is to first teach it through TM40 in Generation 1, for example.
 (And remember, like I [mentioned before]({% post_url 2017-10-20-HM05RockSmash %}), TMs were single use back in Generation 1, so you could only teach a *single* Pokémon Skull Bash via TM without restarting the game.)

 Suddenly there are *a lot* more games accessible in Sun & Moon than there were when I worked with Omega Ruby & Alpha Sapphire.
 And now, the abbreviation problem became a bit more pronounced: